Katerina-Pap/MA-cont-shiny-app/README.md

 https://katerina-pap.shinyapps.io/MA-cont-prepostES/

-An R Shiny application to perform meta-analysis of continuous outcomes measured at baseline and follow-up.
+An R-Shiny application to perform meta-analysis of continuous outcomes measured at baseline and follow-up.